-For the first three months following the release of each new edition, the World Customs Journal will be available to INCU Members in the Members-only area of the INCU website.
-After three months, the Journal will be made available to the general public.
-All past editions are available to the public.
+For the first six months following the release of each new edition, the World Customs Journal will be available exclusively to Members of the International Network of Customs Universities (INCU) in the Members-only area of the INCU website.
+After six months, the Journal will be made available to the general public.
+All past editions are available to the public on this website.

 For information about membership options please visit the INCU website.

 Each year on International Customs Day (26 January) the World Customs Organization (WCO) adopts its annual theme for implementation by member administrations.
 This year’s theme, Nurturing the next generation by promoting a culture of knowledge-sharing and professional pride in Customs, encourages administrations to support their new recruits by sharing knowledge and instilling a sense of pride in their chosen profession.

 This theme is further developed in the latest edition of the WCO News,